 News and events

-Another review of papers and events of general interest for freshwater ecologists that caught our eye and are thought or action provoking.
+A new review of some recent research and policy events that caught our eye and got us thinking, or suggested some practical actions we could take.
 In addition, the PONDERFUL consortium is now publishing a growing number of papers with results from the project.
 Keep an eye on the scientific publications page of our website for updates.